bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 *Click, zzzzuuuuuiiii, duk, click*

-It was like a dozen of small insects crawling around inside his bones, making every joint in this body have a need to be rubbed.
+It was like a dozen of small insects crawling around inside his bones, making every joint in this body itch and nothing to help it.
 And it kept getting worse and worse for each click.

 *Click, zzzzuuuuuiiii, duk, click*